-To address this, the Human Variome Project, Human Genome Variation Society and HUGO convened a joint Working Group in 2013 to publish an updated nomenclature specification (Joint Standard) through the Human Variome Project Standards Development Process (see http://short.variome.org/PD06-2011) and to develop a sustainable process for maintaining and updating this standard.
+Since there was no formalized, reliable and scalable process in place for maintaining and updating the nomenclature, HVP took the initiative to establish the Sequence Variant Nomenclature Working Group (SVD-WG).
+This working group was convened by the Human Variome Project, Human Genome Variation Society and HUGO as a joint working group to publish an updated nomenclature specification (Joint Standard) through the Human Variome Project Standards Development Process (see https://short.variome.org/PD06-2011) and to develop a sustainable process for maintaining and updating the HGVS nomenclature.

 Working Group Members